lukexi/infinitybox/Performance.md

 Performance plan:
-UBO to reduce redundant copying of camera info etc. to eyes uFilledness uStarted setLightUniforms uniformF  uTime =<< view wldTime uniformF  uDayNight =<< dayNightCycleAt <$> view wldTime uniformF  uDayLength dayLength
+[x] UBO to reduce redundant copying of camera info etc. to eyes

 Render each eye simultaneously
 Use instancing to render cubes